aws-samples/genai-quickstart-pocs/amazon-bedrock-image-generation-poc/README.md

 profile_name=<AWS_CLI_PROFILE_NAME>
 ```

-Please ensure that your AWS CLI Profile has access to Amazon Bedrock, and your Amazon Kendra Index has been created within your AWS account!
+Please ensure that your AWS CLI Profile has access to Amazon Bedrock!

 Depending on the region and model that you are planning to use with Amazon Bedrock (please note that only a few models can generate images based on text input), you may need to reconfigure line 13 & 31 in the image_generation.py file:

 ```
 bedrock = boto3.client('bedrock-runtime', 'us-east-1', endpoint_url='https://bedrock.us-east-1.amazonaws.com')

-modelId = 'stability.stable-diffusion-xl-v0'
+modelId = 'stability.stable-diffusion-xl-v1'
 ```

 ## Step 4: